pnp/pnpjs/docs/odata/extensions.md

 import { extendFactory } from "@pnp/odata";
 import { sp } from "@pnp/sp";

-// declaring the module here sets up the types correctly when importing across your application declare module "@pnp/sp/webs" {
+// sets up the types correctly when importing across your application declare module "@pnp/sp/webs/types" {

     // we need to extend the interface interface IWeb {